Applied Behavior Analysis (ABA)

 We use a formal assessment methodology to guide the development of a client’s behavior program.
 This assessment occurs before treatment begins and is ongoing throughout the client’s program to determine treatment effectiveness and whether the client’s goals are being met.

 Clients receive an individualized treatment plan developed by our Licensed Behavior Analyst.
 The treatment plan is based off the initial ABA assessment and on-going re-assessments throughout the term of the plan.
 Data on a client’s skill acquisition and behavior is recorded and analyzed regularly.
+We offer a range of ABA services to help meet the needs and desires of each of our clients.

 Parent and Family Involvement